Why do you not work with babies under 12 weeks of age?

 Do your sleep plans involve ‘cry it out’ methods?

 No, definitely not.
 I do not advocate leaving babies to ‘cry it out’, that is, leaving a baby to cry unattended without reassurance or physical contact for prolonged periods of time.
 This only adds unnecessary stress to both mother and baby.
-My methods focus on what the underlying factors are, then gradually reducing dependency using a ‘weaning off’ process.
+My methods focus on what the underlying factors are, then gradually reducing dependency using a ‘weaning off’ approach.
 Some babies may resist the changes, but they will be introduced gently with you close by and providing physical contact.

 What if I need more support once I’ve used up my follow-up calls?